chinwobble/DaisyParser/README.md

 # Daisy Parser

-Parse of DAISY (Digital Audio Information) implemented in F#.
+Paser for DAISY (Digital Audio Information) implemented in F#.

 In order to start compiling this library process run

     > build.cmd // on windows
     $ ./build.sh  // on unix

 ## Requirements